 - Which audit (COPD or AA) do I enter a patient with mixed airways disease in? - This is a clinical decision and is entirely up to the local team.
 As per clinical advice, the data inputter should come to the clinical decision, whether the reason for admission is for asthma or COPD. - If it is due to asthma then they should be inputted in the asthma audit.
-If it is due to a deterioration in COPD then the record should be entered in the COPD audit. - o If there is a genuine reason to be unable to differentiate then they should be excluded from the audit.
+If it is due to a deterioration in COPD then the record should be entered in the COPD audit. - If there is a genuine reason to be unable to differentiate then they should be excluded from the audit. - If someone has got AECOPD on discharge summary but their treatment in hospital is for pneumonia and states they were treated for pneumonia.
+Do we include this in the COPD audit? - No. Our exclusion criteria state 'that people with COPD who are being managed for pneumonia, not AECOPD' should be excluded.